ZaraPhu/riscv-runtime-simulator/README.md

 3. Review the relevant parts of the RISC-V ISA, which will be the RV64I base integer instruction set (version 2.1 of the ratified RISC-V specification).

 4. Implement the backend to handle the compilation and execution of basic instructions such as adding, moving, subtracting, and comparing.

+## Appendix A: The RISC-V ISA
+This runtime simulator will be trying to match the latest ratfound at ratified technical specifications for the RISC-V ISA (https://lf-riscv.atlassian.net/wiki/spaces/HOME/pages/16154769/RISC-V+Technical+Specifications).
+I will begin by pouring through the